Certain signs and symptoms might suggest that a person could have acute myeloid leukemia (AML), but tests are needed to confirm the diagnosis.

 Not all chromosome changes can be seen under a microscope.
 Other lab tests can often detect these changes.

-This is a very sensitive test that can also find some gene and chromosome changes too small to be seen under a microscope.
+Polymerase chain reaction (PCR): This is a very sensitive test that can also find some gene and chromosome changes too small to be seen under a microscope.
 It is helpful in finding gene changes that are in only a few cells, making it good for finding small numbers of leukemia cells in a sample (like after treatment).
-Like FISH, this test only looks for certain gene or chromosome changes, so the doctor has to know what he or she is looking for before the test is run.

 Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to create pictures of the inside of the body.
-Leukemia doesn’t usually form tumors, so imaging tests are not often helpful in making the diagnosis.
-When imaging tests are done in people with AML, it is most often to look for infections or other problems, rather than to look for the leukemia itself.
-In a few cases, imaging tests may be done to help determine the extent of the disease, if it is thought it may have spread beyond the bone marrow and blood.
+Leukemia doesn’t usually form tumors, so imaging tests aren't often helpful in making the diagnosis.
+When imaging tests are done in people with AML, it's most often to look for infections or other problems, rather than to look for leukemia itself.
+In a few cases, imaging tests may be done to help determine the extent of the disease, if it's thought it might have spread beyond the bone marrow and blood.

 Routine chest x-rays may be done if a lung infection is suspected.